'Unprecedented' the way UP govt controlled second Covid wave, says PM | Law-Order

 ''Another important thing the government today is not run through corruption and nepotism ('bhrashtarchar aur bhai bhatijawaad') but through development ('vikasvaad').
 Therefore, in UP, the benefits of schemes are reaching people and new investments and opportunities of employment are increasing,'' he added.

-Stressing that Kashi is emerging as a major medical hub for “Purvanchal” (eastern region), he said medical treatment for which people had to go to Delhi and Mumbai earlier are now available here.
+Stressing that Kashi is emerging as a major medical hub for “Purvanchal” (eastern region), he said medical treatment for which people had to go to Delhi and Mumbai earlier is now available here.

 Speaking on development works in Kashi in the past seven years, he said it is marching ahead on the development path while maintaining its original identity.